pdheeraj190802/Song_Recommendation_ML_Model/README.md

 and listeners demographics.
 We will use this dataset to get the rating of the test dataset.

 #### Problem Statement
-Recommendation of a song for the listener nased on gender, age, region, artist they like and many more.
+Recommendation of a song for the listener based on gender, age, region, artist they like and many more.

 It is a Regression type problem.